NurHabibAssolihudin/Portofolio/README.md

     Web Dev,
     and Game Dev.

-- 🌱 I’m currently learning microservices arsitecture software for school activity
+- 🌱 I’m currently learning how to build my own OS with c/c++ and assembly

 <!---
 NurHabibAssolihudin/NurHabibAssolihudin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.